- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

 Is your dog an obsessive licker?
 Does he frequently scratch or scoot across the floor?
-Just like humans, dogs can overreact to harmless allergens in the air, sneezing and itching as a result.
+Just like humans, dogs can have an allergic reaction to harmless allergens in the air.

 Dogs with allergies will often lick and scratch until they get “hot spots” like this one, which can be cleaned gently with a mild antiseptic spray.
 It’s important to have a vet take a look, regardless; a vet who comes to your house can reduce your dog’s exposure to environmental irritants if that’s a concern.

 There are four main types of allergy in dogs: atopy, flea, food, and contact.
 Atopy refers to environmental allergies; a dog’s body releases excess histamine when exposed to higher concentrations of pollen in the air, which prompts symptoms.
 This article focuses mainly on environmental allergies.
 If you’re a pet owner who’s concerned about food allergies, talk to your vet, and try a limited-ingredient diet to determine which ingredients your dog might be reacting to.

 The itching will likely start seasonally, which initially is how you can distinguish between atopy and other types of allergies.
 The most common signs of atopic allergies are: